 To ensure that all Piedmont Community College students are prepared to successfully complete college-level course work, prerequisite courses have been established.
 Courses may be taken only after all prerequisites have been met.
+For additional guidance, refer to PCC Policy 6.11 Prerequisites/Co-Requisites.
 Any waiver of prerequisite must be approved by the appropriate instructional dean.